Efficient and Robust Estimation of the Generalized LATE Model: Technical Proofs

-\begin{proof} [Proof of Theorem \ref{thm:est1}] This proof is based on Section 5 in \cite{newey1994asymptotic}.
-We first focus on the case of $\beta_{t,k}$.
-Some calculations are done for preparation.
-For the sake of brevity, let $h_t = \left( h_{Y,t,Z},h_{t,Z},\pi \right)' $.
-Notice that the estimator $\hat{\beta}_{t,k}$ is defined by the following moment condition.
+\begin{proof} [Proof of Proposition \ref{prop:cep}] This proof is based on Section 4 in \cite{newey1994asymptotic}.
+We focus on the case of $\beta_{t,k}$.
+The other cases are similar.
+To ease notation, let $h_t = \left( h_{Y,t,Z},h_{t,Z},\pi \right)' $.
+The estimator $\hat{\beta}_{t,k}$ is defined by the moment condition